Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dutch Prime Minister Mark Rutte at the meeting

-The then mayor, Dr. Samkaden, enthusiastically mobilized the people of Amsterdam to donate to build a decent, beautiful high school for Hanoi after the victory day.
-The result of that act was the birth of the Hanoi - Amsterdam High School.
+The then mayor, Dr. Samkaden, enthusiastically campaigned among the people of Amsterdam to donate funds to build a decent, beautiful high school for Hanoi after the victory.
+The result of this generous act was the establishment of Hanoi-Amsterdam High School.

 At the meeting, Prime Minister Mark Rutte shared that every time he comes to Hanoi, he feels that this is a beautiful city with many ancient buildings.